5. Ridgling (cryptorchidism)

 The right testicle is the size of a man’s fist.
 This one is removed in a closed castration, that is to say, the peritoneum remains intact around the spermatic cord.
 So I do not open up the abdominal cavity on this side.
 Which is why I leave the fiercely closed crushing forceps on the thick spermatic cord for five minutes.
 That always seems to take a while, but now – in the pouring rain – it seems to take forever.
 There is a large puddle of water around and under the horse.
 The rain has meanwhile penetrated my underwear and I am getting cold.
 The rain soon subsides somewhat and the skies clear up once we have concluded the operation.
 I feel the water in my boots when I stand up.
 We hastily untie the ropes and remove the hobbles.
 I remove the barley sacks from under the horse’s front leg.

 But the now gelding makes no effort at all to stand up.
 He is still sound asleep.
 He has cooled down considerably because of all of the water on and beneath his body.
 I myself am shaking and I dry myself off as much as possible.
 But he is lying stock-still in the puddle.
 How much rain had entered the belly before I had sutured it shut?
 And just how sterile is rainwater?
 It gave me a queasy feeling in my stomach.
 I check the animal’s body temperature and the mercury in the thermometer does not even reach the graduated scale, not even after holding it in his rectum for five minutes.
 His temperature is therefore less than 35ºC.
 A horse’s temperature is normally around 37.5 to 38º.
 And the amount of anaesthetic that is required to achieve unconsciousness depends upon the body weight and the metabolism, which is expressed in the body temperature: the lower the temperature, the smaller the amount of anaesthetic that is needed.
+As a guiding rule it is said that the amount of required anaesthetic reduces by 10 % for each degree Celsius lowered body temperature.
 As this horse is now hypothermic by at least three degrees, it has a minimum of thirty percent too much chloral hydrate in its body and that is why he will not wake up.
 The three of us pull him a bit to the side to a drier spot and rub him with the towels.
 His skin is stone cold.
 Now all we can do is wait and see.
 It is getting towards dinnertime and the men want to go home.

 But hadn’t I said that this would be a much more difficult operation compared to a normal gelding?
 Well then!
 Meanwhile I am worrying.
 It is almost seven o’clock, three hours after the procedure ended.